-• With San Antonio Spurs forward Tim Duncan out of action with an ankle injury, a few Spurs chime in on Duncan being out of action:
+• With San Antonio Spurs forward Tim Duncan out of action with an ankle injury, a few Spurs chime in

 “Just his presence makes a difference on the floor,” McDyess said.
 “If he’s not out there, it seems like you lose confidence a little.”